team-popcorn/RGSoC2018/log.md

 Today's Progress:
 * Jessica: Worked on blog post, opened new branch for renaming of addressbook, made a couple of code reviews and looked at the datetime inputs.
-* Arati: Worked on blog post, figuring out conference workshops and general sign up process.
+* Arati: Worked on blog post, figuring out conference workshops and general sign up process and my first code review!

 **Thoughts**
 Thinking back on the past few months while writing the blog post his a reminder of how far we have come and how intense this summer has been.